in ,

 Almendres Cromlech By Jose Manuel – Own work, CC BY-SA 4.0, CC

-Located some 15 kilometers away from the city, Cromlech of Almendres is an enigmatic oval comprising 95 granite boulders from between 4000 BC and 2000 BC.
+Located some 15 kilometers from the city, Cromlech of Almendres is an enigmatic oval comprising 95 granite boulders between 4000 BC and 2000 BC.

-Legend has it that this site used to be a temple devoted to a solar cult.
+Legend has it that this site was a temple devoted to a solar cult.

 Sample local wine